-There are four examinations at the end of Year 11 around the same topics and each worth 25% of the total qualification.
+There are four examinations at the end of Year 11 around the same topics and each is worth 25% of the total qualification.

-PAPER 1: Listening and understanding in French (25%)
+PAPER I: Listening and Understanding in French (25%)

 Students are assessed on their understanding of standard spoken French in a range of public and social settings.